 If you make a mistake, you can always undo to get back.
 If you want to remove a single property change and go back to a Symbol's default property, you can click on the little green "x" icon in the Property Inspector.

 You can also revert all changes you made to a Symbol's instance at once, via the "x" icon in the Property Inspector you see when selecting the whole Symbol.

 Using Symbols across Projects

-Sometimes you might want to copy or move a Symbol Library from one project to another.
-Here is a simple way to do it, using the JSON feature in the Export menu:
+Sometimes you might want to copy or move a Symbol Library (or a few) from one project to another.
+Here is a simple way to do it:

 In addition to creating Symbols and Symbol Libraries in Symbols view, it is also a good place to manage and organize your Symbols.

 You can add notes to both your Symbols and Symbol Libraries in the Properties panel on the right.
 When an individual Symbol is selected the lower portion of the panel shows which wireframes (if any) the Symbol is used in.
 This can be used to identify any unused Symbols which you may want to delete.
 Clicking on a wireframe name will take you to that wireframe in the Wireframes view.

 To rename either a Symbol or Symbol Library you can double-click its name in the navigator panel on the left or use the context menu.